NillionNetwork/nillion-docs/docs/quickstart-blind-app.md

         - The `handleStoreProgram` function allows us to store the Program which takes in two arguments:
             - `name`: ProgramName | string;
             - `program`: Uint8Array;

-        The programName is a string and in our constants that was mentioned previously
+            - The programName is a string and in our constants that was mentioned previously

-        The program binary is related to the .nada.bin file we copied in our `public` folder and is processed in the `transformNadaProgramToUint8Array.ts` file we added in `utils`.
+            - The program binary is related to the .nada.bin file we copied in our `public` folder and is processed in the `transformNadaProgramToUint8Array.ts` file we added in `utils`.

+        - The `handleStoreSecretInteger1` & `handleStoreSecretInteger2` function allows us to store the secret integer values with Nada.
+It takes in the `value` you want to store wih ttl for time and permissions for allowing the user to compute to the program.

-        - The `handleUseProgram` function allows us to use the stored program
+        - The `handleUseProgram` function allows us to use the stored program and takes in several arguments:
+            - bindings: Association to the program with regards to the `programID`and who is the `inputParty` and `OutputParty`
+            - values: NadaValues of what you are parsing through
+            - storeIds: The storeIDs of previous storedValues.

+        - The last UseEffect is for fetching the computeResult via the `useFetchProgramOutput` react hook.

+        ***Rendering***

+        The rendering uses tailwind and divided into several sections.
+Feel free to adjust the styles and approach.

+        1. The Program Code + Storing it with Nada
+        2. Store Secret Integer 1
+        3. Store Secret Integer 2
+        4. Compute the Result of above integers.

         ```typescript
         import * as React from "react";